 Imagine, decades from now you are lying on your deathbed, contemplating how you’ve lived your life.

-While you are lying there, do you think it will matter what others thought about the decisions and choices you made in your life?
+While you are lying there, do you think it will matter what others thought about the decisions you made in your life?
 Or do you think you might regret what you did or didn’t do because of this very reason?